-F YOU'RE INTERESTED in learning one of the particular skills Niall is known for (including field studio photography, "Colour Transects" or "Chocolate Bars"), take an eLearning class before the Retreat and have a chance to practise what you've learned in the field with him.
+F YOU'RE INTERESTED IN LEARNING one of the particular skills Niall is known for (including field studio photography, "Colour Transects" or "Chocolate Bars"), take an eLearning class before the Retreat and have a chance to practise what you've learned in the field with him.
 The emphasis of this Retreat is on wildlife action photography and before we head out on the boat for the first time, we will make sure that your camera's autofocus is set up properly.

 Here's what we will work on:

 - Fishing sea eagles in a variety of locations around Lauvsnes, Flatanger.
 The birds are attracted by "chumming" with whole fish and dive to pick the fish from the water's surface.
-Two four 3-4 hour sessions to correspond with good light and periods when the eagles are active. - Golden eagle photography at an established bait site, from a hide.
-Two pre-dawn to afternoon sessions - Red squirrels and a variety of woodland birds, photographed from permanent hides with natural-looking feeding stations.
-Minimum of two, five-hour sessions - Landscapes featuring the shore, sea and sky - An introduction to Wenche's and Niall's particular brands of multiple-exposure photography - Regular critique sessions group and private
+Two morning and two late afternoon sessions correspond with good light and periods when the eagles are active - Elk photography, mostly along the woodland edge - Red squirrels and a variety of woodland birds, photographed from permanent hides with natural-looking feeding stations.
+Minimum of two, five-hour sessions - Landscapes featuring the shore, sea and sky - An introduction to Wenche's and Niall's particular brands of multiple-exposure photography - Regular critique sessions group and private ur accommodation on this Retreat is in one or two (depending on group size) modern, Scandinavian-style houses 3 km apart in Flatanger We will take all our meals in the bigger one as well as hold critiques there and you will be transported between the two if we use both.